mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/SELECT.html.md

 :   Similarly, the elements of the `ORDER BY` list are interpreted in much the same fashion as elements of an `ORDER BY` clause, except that the expressions are always taken as simple expressions and never the name or number of an output column.

 ORDER BY
 :   The elements of the `ORDER BY` clause define how to sort the rows in each partition of the result set.
 If omitted, rows are returned in whatever order is most efficient and may vary. > **Note** Columns of data types that lack a coherent ordering, such as `time`, are not good candidates for use in the `ORDER BY` clause of a window specification.
 Time, with or without time zone, lacks a coherent ordering because addition and subtraction do not have the expected effects.
-For example, the following is not generally true: `x::time < x::time + '2 hour'::interval`
+For example, the following is not generally true: `x::time < x::time + '2 hour'::interval`.

-frame\_clause
+frame_clause
-:   The optional `frame\_clause` defines the *window frame* for window functions that depend on the frame \(not all do\).
-The window frame is a set of related rows for each row of the query \(called the *current row*\).
-The `frame\_clause` can be one of
+:   The optional `frame_clause` defines the *window frame* for window functions that depend on the frame (not all do).
+The window frame is a set of related rows for each row of the query (called the *current row*).
+The `frame_clause` can be one of

     ```
-    { RANGE | ROWS } <frame_start>
+    { RANGE | ROWS | GROUPS } <frame_start> [ frame_exclusion ]
-    { RANGE | ROWS } BETWEEN <frame_start> AND <frame_end>
+    { RANGE | ROWS | GROUPS } BETWEEN <frame_start> AND <frame_end> [ frame_exclusion ]
     ```

-    where `frame\_start` and `frame\_end` can be one of
+    where `frame_start` and `frame_end` can be one of

-    -   `UNBOUNDED PRECEDING`
-    -   `value PRECEDING`
-    -   `CURRENT ROW`
-    -   `value FOLLOWING`
-    -   `UNBOUNDED FOLLOWING`
+    ```
+    UNBOUNDED PRECEDING
+    offset PRECEDING
+    CURRENT ROW
+    offset FOLLOWING
+    UNBOUNDED FOLLOWING
+    ```
+    and `frame_exclusion` can be one of

+    ```
+    EXCLUDE CURRENT ROW
+    EXCLUDE GROUP
+    EXCLUDE TIES
+    EXCLUDE NO OTHERS
+    ```

-:   If `frame\_end` is omitted it defaults to `CURRENT ROW`.
-Restrictions are that `frame\_start` cannot be `UNBOUNDED FOLLOWING`, `frame\_end` cannot be `UNBOUNDED PRECEDING`, and the `frame\_end` choice cannot appear earlier in the above list than the `frame\_start` choice — for example `RANGE BETWEEN CURRENT ROW AND value PRECEDING` is not allowed.
+:   If `frame_end` is omitted it defaults to `CURRENT ROW`.
+Restrictions are that `frame_start` cannot be `UNBOUNDED FOLLOWING`, `frame_end` cannot be `UNBOUNDED PRECEDING`, and the `frame_end` choice cannot appear earlier in the above list than the `frame_start` choice — for example `RANGE BETWEEN CURRENT ROW AND offset PRECEDING` is not allowed.

-:   The default framing option is `RANGE UNBOUNDED PRECEDING`, which is the same as `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`; it sets the frame to be all rows from the partition start up through the current row's last peer \(a row that `ORDER BY` considers equivalent to the current row, or all rows if there is no `ORDER BY`\).
-In general, `UNBOUNDED PRECEDING` means that the frame starts with the first row of the partition, and similarly `UNBOUNDED FOLLOWING` means that the frame ends with the last row of the partition \(regardless of `RANGE` or `ROWS` mode\).
-In `ROWS` mode, `CURRENT ROW` means that the frame starts or ends with the current row; but in `RANGE` mode it means that the frame starts or ends with the current row's first or last peer in the `ORDER BY` ordering.
-The value `PRECEDING` and value `FOLLOWING` cases are currently only allowed in `ROWS` mode.
-They indicate that the frame starts or ends with the row that many rows before or after the current row. value must be an integer expression not containing any variables, aggregate functions, or window functions.
-The value must not be null or negative; but it can be zero, which selects the current row itself.
+:   The default framing option is `RANGE UNBOUNDED PRECEDING`, which is the same as `RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW`; it sets the frame to be all rows from the partition start up through the current row's last peer (a row that the window's `ORDER BY` clause considers equivalent to the current row; all rows are peers if there is no `ORDER BY`).
+In general, `UNBOUNDED PRECEDING` means that the frame starts with the first row of the partition, and similarly `UNBOUNDED FOLLOWING` means that the frame ends with the last row of the partition, regardless of `RANGE`, `ROWS` or `GROUPS` mode.
+In `ROWS` mode, `CURRENT ROW` means that the frame starts or ends with the current row; but in `RANGE` or `GROUPS` mode it means that the frame starts or ends with the current row's first or last peer in the `ORDER BY` ordering.
+The `offset PRECEDING` and `offset FOLLOWING` options vary in meaning depending on the frame mode.
+In `ROWS` mode, the `offset` is an integer indicating that the frame starts or ends that many rows before or after the current row.
+In `GROUPS` mode, the `offset` is an integer indicating that the frame starts or ends that many peer groups before or after the current row's peer group, where a peer group is a group of rows that are equivalent according to the window's `ORDER BY` clause.
+In `RANGE` mode, use of an `offset` option requires that there be exactly one `ORDER BY` column in the window definition.
+Then the frame contains those rows whose ordering column value is no more than `offset` less than (for `PRECEDING`) or more than (for `FOLLOWING`) the current row's ordering column value.
+In these cases the data type of the `offset` expression depends on the data type of the ordering column.
+For numeric ordering columns it is typically of the same type as the ordering column, but for datetime ordering columns it is an interval.
+In all these cases, the value of the `offset` must be non-null and non-negative.
+Also, while the offset does not have to be a simple constant, it cannot contain variables, aggregate functions, or window functions.

+:   The `frame_exclusion` option allows rows around the current row to be excluded from the frame, even if they would be included according to the frame start and frame end options. `EXCLUDE CURRENT ROW` excludes the current row from the frame. `EXCLUDE GROUP` excludes the current row and its ordering peers from the frame. `EXCLUDE TIES` excludes any peers of the current row from the frame, but not the current row itself. `EXCLUDE NO OTHERS` simply specifies explicitly the default behavior of not excluding the current row or its peers.

-:   Beware that the `ROWS` options can produce unpredictable results if the `ORDER BY` ordering does not order the rows uniquely.
-The `RANGE` options are designed to ensure that rows that are peers in the `ORDER BY` ordering are treated alike; all peer rows will be in the same frame.
+:   Beware that the `ROWS` mode can produce unpredictable results if the `ORDER BY` ordering does not order the rows uniquely.
+The `RANGE` and `GROUPS` modes are designed to ensure that rows that are peers in the `ORDER BY` ordering are treated alike: all rows of a given peer group will be in the frame or excluded from it.

-:   Use either a `ROWS` or `RANGE` clause to express the bounds of the window.
+:   Use either a `ROWS`, `RANGE` or `GROUPS` clause to express the bounds of the window.
 The window bound can be one, many, or all rows of a partition.
-You can express the bound of the window either in terms of a range of data values offset from the value in the current row \(`RANGE`\), or in terms of the number of rows offset from the current row \(`ROWS`\).
-When using the `RANGE` clause, you must also use an `ORDER BY` clause.
+You can express the bound of the window either in terms of a range of data values offset from the value in the current row (`RANGE`), in terms of the number of rows offset from the current row (`ROWS`), or in terms of the number of peer groups (`GROUPS`).
+When using the `RANGE` or the `GROUPS` clause, you must also use an `ORDER BY` clause.
 This is because the calculation performed to produce the window requires that the values be sorted.
 Additionally, the `ORDER BY` clause cannot contain more than one expression, and the expression must result in either a date or a numeric value.
-When using the `ROWS` or `RANGE` clauses, if you specify only a starting row, the current row is used as the last row in the window.
+When using the `ROWS`, `RANGE` or `GROUPS` clauses, if you specify only a starting row, the current row is used as the last row in the window.

 :   **PRECEDING** — The `PRECEDING` clause defines the first row of the window using the current row as a reference point.
 The starting row is expressed in terms of the number of rows preceding the current row.
 For example, in the case of `ROWS` framing, `5 PRECEDING` sets the window to start with the fifth row preceding the current row.
 In the case of `RANGE` framing, it sets the window to start with the first row whose ordering column value precedes that of the current row by 5 in the given order.
 If the specified order is ascending by date, this will be the first row within 5 days before the current row. `UNBOUNDED PRECEDING` sets the first row in the window to be the first row in the partition.

 :   **BETWEEN** — The `BETWEEN` clause defines the first and last row of the window, using the current row as a reference point.
 First and last rows are expressed in terms of the number of rows preceding and following the current row, respectively.
 For example, `BETWEEN 3 PRECEDING AND 5 FOLLOWING` sets the window to start with the third row preceding the current row, and end with the fifth row following the current row.
 Use `BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING` to set the first and last rows in the window to be the first and last row in the partition, respectively.
-This is equivalent to the default behavior if no `ROW` or `RANGE` clause is specified.
+This is equivalent to the default behavior if no `ROWs`, `RANGE` or `GROUPS` clause is specified.

 :   **FOLLOWING** — The `FOLLOWING` clause defines the last row of the window using the current row as a reference point.
 The last row is expressed in terms of the number of rows following the current row.
 For example, in the case of `ROWS` framing, `5 FOLLOWING` sets the window to end with the fifth row following the current row.
 In the case of `RANGE` framing, it sets the window to end with the last row whose ordering column value follows that of the current row by 5 in the given order.
 If the specified order is ascending by date, this will be the last row within 5 days after the current row.
 Use `UNBOUNDED FOLLOWING` to set the last row in the window to be the last row in the partition.

-:   If you do not specify a `ROW` or a `RANGE` clause, the window bound starts with the first row in the partition \(`UNBOUNDED PRECEDING`\) and ends with the current row \(`CURRENT ROW`\) if `ORDER BY` is used.
-If an `ORDER BY` is not specified, the window starts with the first row in the partition \(`UNBOUNDED PRECEDING`\) and ends with last row in the partition \(`UNBOUNDED FOLLOWING`\).
+:   If you do not specify a `ROWS`, a `RANGE` or a `GROUPS` clause, the window bound starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with the current row (`CURRENT ROW`) if `ORDER BY` is used.
+If an `ORDER BY` is not specified, the window starts with the first row in the partition (`UNBOUNDED PRECEDING`) and ends with last row in the partition (`UNBOUNDED FOLLOWING`).

 **The HAVING Clause**